Graham asks Supreme Court to block his testimony in Georgia election probe

 “Without a stay, Senator Lindsey Graham will soon be questioned by a local Georgia prosecutor and her ad hoc investigative body about his protected ‘Speech or Debate’ related to the 2020 election,” Graham’s lawyers wrote.
 “This will occur despite the Constitution’s command that Senators ‘shall not be questioned’ about ‘any Speech or Debate.’”

-Graham has asked the court block his subpoena while an appeal plays out.
+Graham has asked the court block his subpoena to allow an appeal to play out.

+Graham’s appeal concerns a federal judge’s ruling that the senator could avoid testifying only to the extent that it concerned calls he made to state election officials related to fact-finding for his own vote on certifying of the 2020 election — but that questioning could otherwise proceed.

+Graham has said the arrangement will permit investigators “backdoor ways” to ask him about the calls.